mienaikoe/ziyu/Chapters/1-2-Chapter2.md

 ## Chapter 2

-After Kip left for work, I descended down to the cellar to dress for the long day of sowing.
+After Kipnu left for work, I descended down to the cellar to dress for the long day of sowing.
 The smell of damp on the stone walls pervaded the air and opened my nostrils in reminiscence.
 My mother was with me.

 I attached a bulb to the overhead electrical rails, and opened my wardrobe.
 Canvas trousers, a thickly-woven shirt, and gloves stained with clay and chlorophyll.
 Every day was a repeat of the same movements I had ingrained in myself from countless mornings of dressing with my mother, but they had grown from a boring repetitive task, to a calming daily ritual.